neerav1515/Calculator/README.md

 # Calculator
-This is a basic calc.
+This is a basic calcultor.